 Tanya: So how do you change that?

 Yie-Hsin: It’s not enough to just have an aspiration.
-You have to start to think about what does success look like and how do you measure success, and then have an honest assessment of where you are today, and then building the set of programs and initiatives that will make meaningful progress toward achieving your ultimate outcome that you want to see.
+You have to start to think about what does success look like and how do you measure success, and then have an honest assessment of where you are today, and then building the set of programmes and initiatives that will make meaningful progress toward achieving your ultimate outcome that you want to see.

 Tanya: What do you hope the conversation around gender equity in financial services is going to look like in, say, 10, 20, 30 years from now?

 Yie-Hsin: I had seen research that suggested that today female executives represent something like 22% of financial services executives and that’s projected to go up by something like 9% or 10% in the next decade.
-I would love to see us continue on that trajectory, so that in 30 years time we’ll basically have reached gender parity, and the nature of the conversation like we’re having today will not be as much focused on that.
+I would love to see us continue on that trajectory, so that in 30 years time we’ll basically have reached gender parity, and the nature of the conversation like we’re having today will not be as much focussed on that.
 I suppose if I work backwards from there, would hope that in 20 years, our definitions and qualities of leadership will be much more gender neutral than maybe it is today.
 And then, I guess in 10 years time, what I’d like for us as an industry is to really make ourselves much more approachable, create much better linkages between the real good that we do and the meaning and purpose that can be derived in a career in financial services, and make our businesses much more attractive to young women as they consider where they want to have a career.

 Tanya: Thank you so much for your time.